IGME-202-2231/project-1-Auden-Clifford/README.md

 **Standard Enemy** (red band) - These enemies seek out the player and attempt to collide with them.
 They're small and a little slower than the player, however they are the most plentiful of the enemies and can easily overwhelm the player.

 **Shooter Enemy** (purple band) - These enemies will also approach the player's position, however, they are large and slow and tend to hang back out of the action.
 Instead of being a melee threat, when they get close to the player they shoot a fan of bullets out in a circle, causing chaos for friend and foe alike.
+Only one shooter enemy will spawn for every 5 standard enemies, so you could see one during your second round, or not until your 5th.

 ## Sources